ebenezerdon/expense-appwrite/tutorial.md

 pnpm dev
 ```

-Visit `http://localhost:5173` in your browser, and you should see a fully functional expense tracking application with:
+Visit the displayed URL in your browser, and you should see a fully functional expense tracking application that looks like this:

-1. A clean, modern interface that adapts to different screen sizes
-2. Smooth transitions and interactions that provide visual feedback
-3. Clear hierarchy of information with statistics prominently displayed
-4. Intuitive expense management through an accessible form interface
-5. Comprehensive expense listing with filtering and sorting capabilities

-The application combines Svelte's reactive capabilities with Appwrite's backend services to create a responsive, real-time expense tracking experience.
-Users can manage their expenses efficiently while enjoying a polished, professional interface.
+[!Expense tracker gif demo here]

 ## Next steps and enhancements